GSA/digitalgov.gov/content/posts/2014-07-11-lean-startup-changing-government-services-and-agencies-to-better-serve-the-citizens.md

   - United States Office of Personnel Management
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-406-light-bulb-Innovation-and-technology-concept-in-tag-cloud-rafal_olechowski-iStock-Thinkstock-175119127.jpg" alt="A graphic for innovation and technology concepts in a tag cloud in the shape of a light bulb" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/07/250-x-406-light-bulb-Innovation-and-technology-concept-in-tag-cloud-rafal_olechowski-iStock-Thinkstock-175119127.jpg" alt="A graphic for innovation and technology concepts in a tag cloud in the shape of a light bulb" caption="" >}}

 It is easy to start a business today and especially an Internet-based business.
 Using the cloud, APIs, and hosted applications, an entrepreneur can quickly build a website/mobile app.
 The entrepreneur can hire freelancers to do everything from creating a logo to writing a business plan.
 Virtual assistant services can provide on-demand staff to meet business needs.
 Yes, it is easy to start a business.
 The hard part is creating and sustaining a business.